Decluttering your home and life is incredible.

 Only Put Things Back If You Use, Want, Or Love It.

-You don’t need to keep sentimental items because of your past with it.
+You don’t need to keep sentimental items because of your past with them.
 You also want to be able to focus on setting yourself up for the future.
 So don’t create your future out of your history.
 You want to level up your life.

 Take each item and don’t put it back till you’ve asked yourself three questions…